-Substantially all of our engagements are service contracts performed under time and material or fixedprice billing arrangements.
+Substantially all of our engagements are service contracts performed under time and material or fixed-price billing arrangements.
 For time and material and fixed-price service projects, revenue is generally recognized as the services are performed.
 For substantially all of our fixed-price service engagements, we recognize revenue based on the relationship of incurred labor hours at standard rates to our estimate of the total labor hours at standard rates we expect to incur over the term of the contract.
-Our estimate of total labor hours we expect to incur over the term of the contract is based on the nature of the project and our past experience on similar projects.
-We believe this methodology achieves a reliable measure of the revenue from the consulting services we provide to our customers under fixedprice contracts.
+Our estimate of total labor hours we expect to incur over the term of the project and our past experience on similar projects.
+We believe this methodology achieves a reliable measure of the revenue from the consulting services we provide to our customers under fixed-price contracts.